WeberNick/vector-space-retrieval/README.md

 ## Project Structure

 ### data/
  All data files required for the system are stored here.
 By default, the system will search here for the required data files.
-Optionally, you can provide your own file paths as command line argument (for more details see [Command Line Arguments](#command-line-arguments)).
-Note: For queries, it is not possible to provide a custom path for each query type (_all_, _nontopictitles_, _titles_, and so on...) but you can provide a path to the directory where all the query files are stored.
+Optionally, you can provide your own file paths as command line argument (for more details see [Command Line Arguments](#command-line-arguments)). __Note__: For queries, it is not possible to provide a custom path for each query type (_all_, _nontopictitles_, _titles_, and so on...) but you can provide a path to the directory where all the query files are stored.
 It is __IMPORTANT__ to keep the same naming conventions otherwise the query files can not be found (The convention is: `q-[Query Type].queries`).
  * __NICO DESCRIBE THIS OR REFER TO README IN DATA__
  * dev/raw:
  * test/raw: